springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 EoN also provides tools to numerically solve about 20 differential equations models for SIS or SIR disease spread in networks using Scipy integration tools.
-The various models use different information about the network to predict the number infected at different times.
+The models use different information about the network to predict the number infected as a function of time.
 Model derivations and explanations of their simplifying assumptions are in [@kiss:EoN].

-The models require different information about the network structure which can be provided as inputs.
-However, each model has a version which takes an input network and measures its properties.

 ## Simple and Complex Contagions